-Australian Health Practitioner Regulation Agency
+Australian Health Practitioner Regulation Agency (AHPRA)

-National Boards are supported by the Australian Health Practitioner Regulation Agency (AHPRA).
+The world of the National Boards is supported by AHPRA as the national agency for the scheme.
 AHPRA has a national office based in Melbourne and offices in each state and territory.
 AHPRA provides the administrative and policy support to the national, state and territory boards and committees.
 Further information is available on the AHPRA website.
 Potential applicants may be interested in accessing the AHPRA and National Board Annual Reports from AHPRA's publications page.